valohai/docs/source/howto/new-user-guide/yaml.rst

     vh yaml step myfilename.py

-  You can now upload your local code to Valohai and run the ``train`` step and define a Docker image you'd like to use.

 .. tab:: Other

     Create a new file called ``valohai.yaml`` and define a :ref:`step` inside it.

-    In our example below we're defining two commands to be ran every time I run the step called ``train``.
+    In our example below we're defining two commands to be ran every time the step called ``train`` is ran.
 You can remove the pip install command, if you don't have a need for it.

     .. code-block:: yaml